-Vegan beet quinoa burgers are a delicious way to include more plant-based food in your diet.
+Vegan beet quinoa burgers are lightly spiced and contain lentils for added protein.
 Full of flavour and colour these burgers are satisfying, nutritious and easy to make.

 You can prepare the main ingredients ahead so the burgers can be put together in minutes (scroll down to the end of the post to find out more).